A Guide to the Festival

 - Lower Gallery Reserved features 100% assigned seating.
 Due to an overwhelming request, we are thrilled to offer this again in 2013.
 There is no need to wait in line for hours ahead of time to secure your seat in the theatre.
 All seats are pre-set high-backed chairs.
 When choosing your tickets, the best seats available are automatically assigned to you.
 Please note: Cooler size is limited in this section to 14" long x 9" high x 10" wide.

 - Upper & Side Galleries are open seating located behind and alongside (the entrance) the Lower Gallery Reserved section; the uppermost and far house left section of the amphitheatre.
-Chairs are pre-set as well as open sand for blanket seating.
+A limited number of chairs are pre-set as well as open sand for blanket seating.
 There is no extra charge if you choose to sit in an awaiting chair or spread out picnic style in the sand.
 This section is still seated on a first come first served basis.
 Seats are NOT pre-assigned here.

 - Shuttle Only Tickets provide a shuttle ride to the Festival from Incline Village.
 These tickets do not include a ticket to the Festival and can be added in a customer's cart or can be reserved by calling 1.800.74.SHOWS.
 Stay tuned for detailed 2013 information.